victorDivino/operationResult/README.md

-# operationResult
+# Operation Result

-Component to avoid using exceptions for handling known flows in application.
+A simple class to standardize the operation result